vitaly-z/issuedepyt/README.md

 The Due Date field is used to visualize issues in a timeline.

+##### Extra custom fields

+Additional custom fields to read and show for issues.
+Set to comman-separated list of the custom field names.

 ##### Upstream relations

 Comma-separated list of upstream relations.
 Each relation is given as the pair `direction:type`